When to visit the vet?

 The exact causes are unknown, but genetic factors may play a role.

-- Hormonal dysregulation: A malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+- Hormonal Dysregulation: A malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. in the adrenal cortex can lead to excessive cortisolCortisol is a steroid hormone produced in the adrenal cortex.
 It plays an important role in the body's stress response, as well as in the metabolism of proteins, lipids, and carbohydrates.
 Cortisol also helps regulate blood sugar levels and suppress the immune system. production.
 Rarer variants produce aldosteroneAldosterone is a hormone produced by the adrenal cortex.
 It regulates the body's salt and water balance by promoting sodium reabsorption in the kidneys, thereby influencing blood pressure. or sex hormones.

 Symptoms

 In advanced cases or if the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. has metastasized, general weakness, lethargy, and in some cases neurological symptoms such as Behavioral changes or Convulsions may occur.
-Because the symptoms are so varied, an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+Tumors can develop in any part of the body and affect various functions. has metastasized, general weakness, lethargy, and in some cases, neurological symptoms such as Behavioral changes or Convulsions may occur.
+Since the symptoms are so varied, an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. is crucial.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+It is the first step in the management and treatment of patients. of an adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer. usually begins with a thorough clinical examination and a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
 Blood tests are essential to check hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
 They regulate numerous bodily functions, including growth, metabolism, and reproduction. levels and rule out other possible causes of the symptoms.
-A special test, known as the ACTH stimulation testThe ACTH stimulation test is a diagnostic procedure used to check the function of the adrenal cortex.
-It tests the adrenal glands' response to adrenocorticotropic hormone (ACTH) to diagnose conditions such as Cushing's disease or Addison's disease in dogs and cats., can be used to assess the function of the adrenal glands.
+A special test known as the ACTH stimulation testThe ACTH stimulation test is a diagnostic procedure used to check the function of the adrenal cortex.
+It tests the adrenal glands' response to adrenocorticotropic hormone (ACTH) to diagnose conditions such as Cushing's disease or Addison's disease in dogs and cats. can be used to assess adrenal glandThe adrenal gland is a glandular organ located above the kidneys in dogs and cats that produces hormones such as epinephrine, norepinephrine, and corticosteroids.
+These hormones are important for the stress response, metabolism, and electrolyte balance. function.

-Imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+Imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
-It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. are helpful in determining the size and location of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. and determining whether it is spreading to surrounding tissue or has formed metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. are helpful to determine the size and location of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. and to ascertain whether it has spread to surrounding tissue or formed metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
-An MRI can also be performed to obtain more detailed information.
+An MRI may also be performed to obtain more detailed information.
 A biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. may be necessary to confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., especially if a malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is suspected.

 Therapy

-The primary treatment for adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. is surgical removal of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+The primary therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. for an adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Carcinomas are the most common form of cancer. consists of surgical removal of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions., if possible.
-The surgery can be complicated, especially if the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. is large or has spread to surrounding tissue.
-In some cases, complete removal is not possible, and palliativePalliative refers to treatments that aim to alleviate the symptoms of a disease without curing the disease itself.
-Palliative care focuses on improving the quality of life of patients with incurable diseases. treatment is considered.
+The surgery can be complicated, especially if the tumor is large or has spread to surrounding tissue.
+In some cases, complete removal is not possible, and palliative treatment is considered.

 After surgery, chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. or radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. may be used to fight any remaining cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. cells.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. may be used to combat remaining cancer cells.
 The choice of treatment often depends on the size of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions., its location, and the presence of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
 HormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
-They regulate numerous bodily functions, including growth, metabolism, and reproduction. therapies can also be used to relieve symptoms, especially if the tumor was hormonally active.
+They regulate numerous bodily functions, including growth, metabolism, and reproduction. therapies may also be used to alleviate symptoms, especially if the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. was hormonally active.

 Prognosis and follow-up care

-The prognosis for dogs with adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. varies greatly and depends on several factors, including the size of the tumor, the presence of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+The prognosis for dogs with an adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Carcinomas are the most common form of cancer. varies greatly and depends on several factors, including the size of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions., the presence of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body., and the response to treatment.
 If the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is detected early and completely removed, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. can be relatively favorable.

 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment are crucial to improve the dog’s quality of life and optimize the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
-Regular follow-up examinations are necessary to detect recurrence of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. or the appearance of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Regular follow-up examinations are necessary to detect tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. recurrence or the appearance of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. early.

 Prevention

-An adrenocortical carcinoma cannot be safely prevented, but early detection significantly improves the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Adrenocortical carcinoma cannot be safely prevented, but early detection significantly improves the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
-Regular check-ups with blood and hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
-They regulate numerous bodily functions, including growth, metabolism, and reproduction. profiles, especially in older dogs, are recommended.
+Regular preventive examinations with blood and hormone profiles, especially in older dogs, are recommended.
 Symptoms such as increased drinking, Hair loss, Muscle weakness, or unusual Weight gain should be taken seriously.
 Avoiding unnecessary hormonal medications can reduce the risk of hormone-related changes.
-Close monitoring is advisable for genetically predisposed breeds.
+For genetically predisposed breeds, close monitoring is advisable.
 UltrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
-It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. can also make changes to the adrenal glands visible at an early stage.
+It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. can also reveal changes in the adrenal glands at an early stage.

 Outlook on current research

 Another focus of research is on improving diagnostic methods.
 Currently, imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and CT scans are used to locate and assess tumors.
-New techniques that are in development could improve the accuracy and timeliness of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+New techniques under development could improve the accuracy and timeliness of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
 Research into the development of biomarkers that can be detected in the blood is particularly promising, as they could potentially enable non-invasive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Treatment options for adrenocortical carcinomas are also an active field of research.
-Surgical procedures to remove the affected adrenal glands are currently the most common form of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Surgical removal of the affected adrenal glands is currently the most common form of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 Researchers are working to optimize surgical techniques to reduce the risk of complications and shorten recovery time.
-In addition, the effectiveness of chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
-It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. and radiation as complementary treatment methods is being investigated.
-New drugs that specifically target the molecular properties of tumor cells are also being tested in preclinical and clinical trials.
+Furthermore, the effectiveness of chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
+It aims to kill cancer cells or prevent their growth, but can also affect healthy cells. and radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. as complementary treatment methods is being investigated.
+New drugs that specifically target the molecular properties of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. cells are also being tested in preclinical and clinical studies.

 Another important aspect of research is understanding disease progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. and the factors that influence survival.
 Long-term studies in affected dogs help to document the natural progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease and assess the impact of different treatment strategies on the dogs’ quality of life.
 These studies provide valuable information that can help develop personalized treatment plans tailored to the individual needs of each dog.